LendingClub/gradle-maven-plugin/README.md

 [![Build Status](https://secure.travis-ci.org/if6was9/gradle-maven-plugin.png?branch=master)](http://travis-ci.org/if6was9/gradle-maven-plugin)

-This is a maven plugin that makes it easy to invoke gradle from maven.
+This is a maven plugin that makes it easy to invoke Gradle tasks from within Maven.

+# Objective

-It is similar to the maven-antrun-plugin that allows ant to be invoked from maven.
+Gradle is an awesome general-purpose tool.
+If your project/organization is committed to maven, switching to gradle may not be a practical option.
+The plugin is conceptually similar to the maven-antrun-plugin, which allows ant to be invoked from maven.

+Now instead of using Ant to perform ad-hoc tasks from within Maven, you can use Groovy/Gradle instead!

 # Usage